What is an ASIN Number and Why is it Important to Amazon?

 Why You Need the ASIN Amazon Assigns

-You may think it’s inconvenient to use the ASIN Amazon gives you, especially if you have your own inventory control system.
-But Amazon offers an advantage for protecting your brand through its ASIN system.
+You may think using the ASIN Amazon gives you is inconvenient, especially if you have your own inventory control system.
+However, Amazon offers an advantage for protecting your brand through its ASIN system.

 If you’ve worked hard to create a unique product and brand, you’ll want to consider the platform’s brand gating program.